 Can the effects of vaping on teeth be removed?

-While it is challenging to remove tooth stains caused due to vaping, there are several home remedies, tooth whitening products, home kits like this one from Snow, and professional solutions that can help you get your sparkly white smile back.
+While it is challenging to remove tooth stains caused due to vaping, there are several home remedies, tooth whitening products, home kits, and professional solutions that can help you get your sparkly white smile back.